UFC results for CBD recovery treatments are promising.

 Aurora Cannabis and the UFC have combined forces to advance (specifically hemp-derived) CBD research and education for fighters.
 Both organizations see this partnership as an opportunity to help improve the health and wellness of competitive mixed martial arts (MMA) athletes.
 So what are the UFC results when it comes to CBD as a recovery aid.

 Athletes from all walks of life seek to continually improve themselves and give themselves an edge in the hyper-competitive world of sport.
 This competitive spirit is no different in martial arts.
 But just how effective is CBD for a mixed martial artist’s athletic performance and recovery?

-CBD Can Help to Reduce Pain and Inflammation
+CBD can Help to Reduce Pain and Inflammation

 Pain management is one of the most common reasons people take cannabis.
 According to research, both CBD and THC, the two primary cannabinoids in cannabis, help to reduce pain.
 Most research shows that when CBD and THC are consumed together, this provides superior pain relief.
 The synergy of cannabinoids and terpenes — known as the entourage effect — increases cannabis’s effectiveness.